-On the side of the oil tank there is a window for checking the oil level, 1,5 liters(1.6US qt) of oil should be added when the level drops to the center of this window.
+On the side of the oil tank there is a window for checking the oil level.
+1.5 liter (1.6 USqt) of oil should be added when the level drops to the center of this window.
 Since mixing different brands of oil deteriorates the lubricative properties of the oil, always add oil only of the same brand as that already in the tank.

-CAUTION: Never let the oil tank run completely dry.
+CAUTION: Never let the oil tank run completely dry or severe engine damage will result,